UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 Even an informal and lightweight DMP is valuable, it helps you:

 - to anticipate problems early regarding data collection
-- to clarify the research project by systematically work out the entire workflow
+- to clarify the research project by systematically working out the entire workflow
 - to plan for FAIR compliance early
 :::